BioSystemsUM/DeepMol/docs/deepmol_docs/featurization.md

 3D structures can be generated with DeepMol and being exported to a file.

-We start by generating conformers with **ETKDG** (Efficient Conformer Generation) algorithm.
+We start by generating conformers with **ETKDG** (Experimental-Torsion basic Knowledge Distance Geometry) algorithm.
 The ETKDG method is a widely used algorithm for generating low-energy conformers of small organic molecules.
-It is an extension of the original **KDG** (Knowledge-Embedded Stochastic Conformer Generation) method and incorporates additional efficiency enhancements.
+It is an extension of the original **KDG** (Knowledge Distance Geometry) method and incorporates additional efficiency enhancements.

 The **ETKDG** method combines random sampling with knowledge-based rules and efficient energy evaluations to generate a diverse set of low-energy conformers for small organic molecules.
 It strikes a balance between computational efficiency and conformational coverage, making it a popular choice for various molecular modeling and drug discovery applications.